Why does System Data take so much disk space on Mac?

 However, if your "System Data" shows something around 14-20 GB, you have pretty good chances to slim it down to that original size.
 This is good news, but you’ll have to delete some unimportant files.

-How to reduce System Data size on Mac
+How to clear System Data storage

 - Click Scan.
 Wait for the scan to complete and click Clean.